 AFIRM Mission 3

-AFIRM Vision
+AFIRM Vision 3

 Legal Statement

 Policy Statement

+•

 Scope of the AFIRM Packaging RSL 4

 Uses of the AFIRM Packaging RSL 5

-Links and References 5
+Links and References

 Additional Substances and Parameters to Consider 6

+Additional outstandes and Farameters to Consider 0

 AFIRM Chemical Information Sheets 7

-Reporting Limits 7
+Reporting Limits

+rieporting Limits '

+Change Log for the 2021 AFIRM Packaging RSL

+Change Log for the 2021 AFIRM Packaging HSL 8

-Materials in Which Restricted Substances Are Likely to Be Found 8
+Materials in Which Restricted Substances Are Likely to Be Found 9

-Change Log for the 2020 AFIRM Packaging RSL .
-10

 AFIRM Packaging RSL .
 11

 Appendix A. Perfluorinated and Polyfluorinated Chemicals .
 18

-Apparel and Footwear International RSL Management (AFIRM) Group is the author of this work.
+$\label{parel} \mbox{Apparel and Footwear International RSL Management (AFIRM) Group is the author of this work.}$

 You may reuse or adapt this work, with or without attribution to AFIRM Group.